honghaoq/honghaoq/README.md

 - 👋 Hi, I’m @honghaoq
 - 👀 I’m interested in making a unique impact to the world through startup journey
-- 🌱 I’m currently learning about Web3 & full stack development
+- 🌱 I’m currently learning about Web3 / full stack / mobile / game development
 - 💞️ I’m looking to collaborate with buidlers on exploranary projects in Web3
 - 📫 How to reach me: honghaoq@gmail.com